 According to BOEM, most archaeological sites on the Outer Continental Shelf are most likely to be either pre-contact Native American sites or historic shipwrecks dating from as early as the 16th century A.D. and as recent as World War II.
 Specialized instruments used to detect these sites include a magnetometer, which detects ferrous metals, a sidescan sonar, which creates a picture of the seafloor using reflected sound waves, and a sub-bottom profiler, which detects variations in the sediment underlying the seafloor, the BOEM explains.
 The data collected by these instruments are then reviewed by archaeologists, who write reports on their findings for submittal to BOEM or Bureau of Safety and Environmental Enforcement (BSEE), as appropriate.

-To view and query high resolution geophysical surveys that have been completed in the Gulf of Mexico and submitted to BOEM as geohazard/archaeology reports, click HERE.
+To view and query high resolution geophysical surveys that have been completed in the Gulf of America and submitted to BOEM as geohazard/archaeology reports, click HERE.

 Below is a series of websites devoted to some of these discoveries, or click HERE to access the BOEM library of historic shipwreck documentation that includes: